joncursi/cheddur-whitepaper/whitepaper.md

 ## Traction

-Despite launching Cheddur into the bear market of 2018, our community of users and developers has been growing rapidly.
+Despite the bear market of 2018, our community of users and developers has been growing steadily.
 As of August 2018:

 * Over 50,000 consumers have been guided.
 * Over 10,000 accounts have been registered.